bzpay-code/bzpay-fullstack-exercise-2021/README.md

 ### Setup

-1. You must first fork this repo.
-If you do not have a GitHub account, you will need to first sign up in order to fork it.
+1. Create a public rep on your github, if you don't have a github account.
+Please sign up for one.
 2. Once completed to the best of your abilities, please commit your work and send through the link to the github project.